 - 1. Obtain your company's truststore certificate from the directory server.

-The directory service administrator should be able to give you a copy of this text file. - 2.
+The directory service administrator should be able to give you a copy of this text file.
+Note that the owner CN of the Truststore certificate must match the host name of the directory server. - 2.
 Change to the directory that contains the NNMi truststore: - Windows: %NnmDataDir%shared\nnm\certificates - Linux: \$NnmDataDir/shared/nnm/certificates